History of Walt Disney in Timeline

 1965: Plans for Disney World Announced

-In early November 1966, Walt Disney was diagnosed with lung cancer and received cobalt therapy.
-On November 30, 1966, he was taken to St. Joseph Hospital.
+In early November 1966, Disney was diagnosed with lung cancer and was treated with cobalt therapy.
+On November 30, he felt unwell and was taken by ambulance from his home to St. Joseph Hospital.

 On December 15, 1966, Walt Disney passed away.
-He left behind a significant legacy in the American animation industry and film production.
+He left behind a significant legacy as an animator, film producer, and entrepreneur.

-1966: Cultivation of Businesses for EPCOT and Story Credit in Lt.
+1966: Cultivating Businesses for EPCOT and story credit in Lt.
 Robin Crusoe, U.S.N.

 1966: Walt Disney's Death